-The purpose of this Policy is to ensure, that Hit Tech Solutions Development Ltd. (the “Company”, “HitBTC”) does not enter into business relationships with criminals and/or terrorists and/or others illegal structures, does not transfer assets which result from criminal and/or terrorist and/or other illegal activity and does not facilitate any transfer of assets involving criminal and/or terrorist and/or other illegal activity.
+The “Company”, “HitBTC” does not enter into business relationships with criminals and/or terrorists and/or others illegal structures, does not transfer assets which result from criminal and/or terrorist and/or other illegal activity and does not facilitate any transfer of assets involving criminal and/or terrorist and/or other illegal activity.
 The Company reserves the right to implement any policies and procedures necessary to prevent all types of illegal activity and to comply with all applicable legislation in this regard.

 1.1.
 The Company Anti-Illegal Activity Policy (hereinafter - the “Policy”) is designated to prevent and mitigate possible risks of HitBTC being involved in any kind of illegal activity.